Secondary

 How to Apply

-Now Recruiting - Specialist Knowledge for Teaching Mathematics Secondary Non Specialist Teachers 2025/26
+Now Recruiting - Specialist Knowledge for Teaching Mathematics Secondary Non Specialist Teachers 2026/27

 Who can take part?

-This programme is provided for non-specialist teachers of maths in state-funded schools who fit the following definition: ‘A non-specialist teacher of mathematics is ‘a teacher that is currently teaching some mathematics or has commitment from a headteacher/executive head to teach some mathematics within the next year, who has not undertaken initial teacher training (ITT) in mathematics’.
+Non-specialist teachers of maths in state-funded schools who fit the following definition: ‘A non-specialist teacher of mathematics is ‘a teacher that is currently teaching some mathematics or has commitment from a headteacher/executive head to teach some mathematics within the next year, who has not undertaken initial teacher training (ITT) in mathematics’.
 If there is sufficient space in the cohort, other teachers of maths who do not fit this definition but would benefit from this support may also participate.

 What is involved?

 The programme will be engaged with across the year (spread out over a minimum of two terms), to allow participants time to develop their practice and evaluate the impact of the adaptations made.
-In addition to attendance at these sessions, participants will be asked to carry out school-based tasks to enable practice transfer to the classroom.
+In addition to attendance at sessions, participants will be asked to carry out school-based tasks to enable practice transfer to the classroom.
 It is recommended that each participant has a named mentor in school who can follow up with a up with a professional learning conversation after each session.

 What will you learn?